tam-n/c0523-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 - How do you break a string up into an array?
   Using the split() method on a string
 - Do string methods change the original string?
 How would you check if you weren't sure?
-  Yes, you can check by using the log() method of the console object
+  No strings are not mutable, you can check by using the log() method of the console object
 - Roughly how many string methods are there according to the MDN Web docs?
   52
 - Is the return value of a function or method useful in every situation?